 Breathe in Focus, Hold, Think.
 Breathe out.
 Smile and say “Ahhhhh” or thank you.

 365/6 PHOTO CHALLENGE —TOPIC OF THE WEEK–LAUNCH To launch is defined as “to set in motion, to propel with force, hurl, to release or to send off.
 Every child is released from the womb and sent off into the world.
-Watching a child grow is beyond beauty, it is awe-inspiring.
+But children get launched in so many ways and their progress, their strength goes beyond beauty to awe-inspiring.
 So I will be doing a week on children launching into life.
 Here is a quote that seemed worth thinking about:There are two lasting bequests we can give our children.
 One is roots.
 The other is wings.
-Hodding Carter, Jr., Pulitzer Prize Winner
+Hodding Carter, Jr., Pulitzer Prize Winner ABOUT THIS PICTURE

 STAYING STRONG TIP: Launching often means risking.
 As with so much in life you need both your heart and head deciding what risks to take.
 People generally are risk takers or risk-avoiders.
 Best to be in the middle, don’t let either fear or carelessness rule.
 In other words “Look before you leap has always been good advice and remains so.

 Share, like, and care and help me, yourself, and others get and stay strong.

 IMAGE BY: Chris King : bridgesburning.wordpress Thank you, Chris.

 Don’t let me be a tiresome Cranky Old Lady, and just focus on my kids and grands.
 Follow Chris’ example.
 E-mail me some pictures of a child launching into something send it to me as jig peg attachment at [email protected]

 It has to be your picture and to let me know how to identify you.
 For reasons of privacy and safety, I will not name the children.